nikolaydubina/go-recipes/README.md

 ### [⏫](#contents) Detect structs with uninitialized fields with [go-exhaustruct](https://github.com/GaijinEntertainment/go-exhaustruct)

-This tool finds instatiations of structs with zero values.
+This tool finds instantiations of structs with zero values.
 It supports struct tags to mark fields as optional.
 This may help to prevent unexpected zero values. — [@xobotyi](https://github.com/xobotyi)

 ```